US STOCKS-Nasdaq futures fall 1 pct as Nvidia takes down chipmakers

 Nov 16 (Reuters) - Nasdaq futures fell more than 1 percent on Friday, as disappointing forecasts from chip companies Nvidia and Applied Materials battered the technology sector and fueled further worries about a chip boom that maybe grinding to a halt.

-Results for Applied Materials Inc, seen as a barometer for the chip equipment maker industry, also discouraged investors after its disappointing forecast.
-Its shares fell 9 percent.
+Results for Applied Materials Inc, seen as a barometer for the chip equipment maker industry, also discouraged investors after its earnings forecast fell below Wall Street estimates.
+Its shares were down 10.6 percent.

-The weakness is likely to add to this week’s pain for technology stocks, down more than 2.4 percent, amid concerns about softening demand for iPhones, tighter regulation and a weakening chip sector.
+The weakness is likely to add to this week’s pain for technology stocks, down more than 2.4 percent, hit by concerns about softening demand for iPhones, tighter regulation and a weakening chip sector.

 The Philadelphia Semiconductor index after gaining more than 35 percent each in 2016 and 2017, is down about 1.5 percent this year.